Technologicat/unpythonic/README.md

  - `iterate1`, `iterate`: return an infinite generator that yields `x`, `f(x)`, `f(f(x))`, ...
    - `iterate1` is for 1-to-1 functions; `iterate` for n-to-n, unpacking the return value to the argument list of the next call.
  - `partition` from `itertools` [recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes).
+ - `rev` is a convenience function that tries `reversed`, and if the input was not a sequence, converts it to a tuple and reverses that.
+The return value is a `reversed` object.

 Examples: